MD Massey Books In Order: The Suggested Reading Order For The Colin McCool Series

 The CERBERUS Paranormal Detective Series

-To clear up any confusion on the chronology of the various series, below I’ve added the timeline I use to help me keep events straight from novel to novel and series to series.
-Also, the Trickster novels are the “main” story, continued in another series.
-Some readers seem to have adopted the misguided notion that there’s a divergence from the “main” storyline in The Trickster Cycle.
 There is no divergence in Colin’s story, other than the fact that I decided to continue Colin’s novels in separate series so readers would have more opportunities to stumble across my books when shopping online.

 A TIMELINE OF EVENTS FOR MY DRUIDVERSE NOVELS

-- The CERBERUS SERIES – The first three books occur approximately five years before Blood Scent and Junkyard Druid.
+- The CERBERUS SERIES – The first books occur approximately five years before Blood Scent and Junkyard Druid.

 - Prequel: Druid Blood – Three-ish years before Junkyard Druid